Athari/AthariUserCSS/ReadMe.md

 Various usability enhancements, with options to toggle some of them:

-* Side menus always displayed on wide monitors
+* Side menus on wide monitors
 * More compact layout without lots of wasted space
 * Displaying both IMDB and Kinopoisk ratings at the same time
 * Displaying related movies of all kinds at the same time